Shawna

 • competed in 7 races in 2002

-• Is currently racing in NASCAR Craftsmen Truck Series
+• Was in NASCAR Craftsmen Truck Series

-Source: ca.geocities.com/womeninnascar/shawnarobinson.html:
+Source: ca.geocities.com/womeninnascar/shawnarobinson.html

 * * *

-©1996-2007 by of Gordon Clay
+©1996-2023 by Gordon Clay